wphilli2/Biocomp-Fall2018-181005-Exercise6/README.md

 ## Fork your TA’s GitHub repo to get started.
 Submit your solutions via a pull request on GitHub by the beginning of tutorial on Friday.

 1. Write R code that replicates the functionality of the head function we used in Unix.
 Your code should define a variable with the file to return lines from and a variable representing the number of lines to be returned from the top of the indicated file.
 The selected file content should be printed to the terminal in R.
+- use the 'iris.csv' file to complete this

 2. Load the data contained in the provided ‘iris.csv’ file and write R code to do the following things
 - print the last 2 rows in the last 2 columns to the R terminal